25 Pictures of my Life as a 25 Year Old Solo Female Traveler

 1. Discovering the Art District in Miami

-In this picture, I’m thrilled it is the day before, my 3-months travel in Colombia.
+In this picture, I’m thrilled it is the day before, my three months travel in Colombia.
 I love that I have family in Florida.
-I enjoy visiting them and see how the American and the Norwegian cultures are melting together into a family.
+I enjoy visiting them and see how the American and the Norwegian cultures are melting together in the family.
 I recommend visiting Wynwood ART district!

 2. One of my First Days in Colombia

 This year as a 25-year-old, I decided to travel to Colombia as a Solo Female Traveler.
 It went great!
 I had an Amazing time in Cartagena de Indias, and I did feel that Getsemani was my neighborhood.
 I’m sure; my previous life has been in Cartagena, I felt very much at home in this beautiful cost of Colombia.

 When you discover that special place, and you want it never to change because it is excellent.
 That is Costeno Beach!
 I stayed at beach for four days just enjoying the calming sound of the waves and the more profound conversation about life.
 No wifi and more time to be present!
 It is a hard decisons for the companies to make, but truly worth it!
 Thet atmosphere change.
 The quality of doing nothing is something people need to learn.
 It is okay sometimes to take a break an unplug from the world and just be in touch with you and yourself.

 Maybe my best decision in Colombia.
 Exploring Providencia an untouched Island when it comes to Tourisme.
 This Island has been a hidden gem due to Colombia dark history.
 It is the perfect Island for Pirates as well for Drug Lords.
 It has a short way to Nicaragua and further one.
 Let’s not talk about that.
 We never talked about that on the Island.
 We spoke about paradise, don’t worry be happy!
 Let’s not forget the sea with seven colors and fantastic diving!